samsaadhanii/datasets/dcs_sh_alignment/parallel_corpus/README.md

     11. word -> word forms
     12. pre\_verb -> pre\_verbs of both the stems
     13. graphml\_node\_ids -> the node ids corresponding to the ids in the graphml graph

+The Dataset released along with the research work titled "Validation and Normalization of DCS corpus and Development of the Sanskrit Heritage Engine’s Segmenter" © 2022 by Sriram Krishnan, Amba Kulkarni, and Gérard Huet is licensed under Attribution 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/